luisaveiro/localhost-sonarqube/README.md

 The **self-update** command will also update SonarQube and SonarScanner Docker images to the latest version.

 > **Note**
-> : when accessing SonarQube Dashboard and presented with SonarQube is under maintenance.
+> When accessing SonarQube Dashboard and presented with SonarQube is under maintenance.
 You will need to go to [http://localhost:9000/setup](http://localhost:9000/setup) and follow the instructions.
 SonarQube will reanalyze your projects.